APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

   None x Failure: Failure provide a reason of the failure.

-  Try[A] also have map, filter and flatMap
+  Try[A] also have map, filter ,and flatMap

   Either[A,B], represents a value that can either be type A or type B, and can be decomposed in two cases: Left and Right.